 \section{Log Smells}

 Software logging aims to create logs that can be used by developers to debug and monitor the system.
-It is a process containing several layers; Figure~\ref{fig:taxonomy} depicts the ones relevant to this paper.

-Logging requires actions and decisions from the developers, including the where, when, what, and how aspects, not only when planning to integrate logging into a system but also during the logging process.
+However, logging is a process that contains several layers; Figure~\ref{fig:taxonomy} represents the ones relevant to this paper.
+Logging requires actions and decisions from developers, including the where, when, what, and how aspects, not only when planning to integrate logging into a system, but also during the logging process.
 The quality of logging depends on how these aspects are implemented in practice.
 Like any part of software, logging can have different types of issues.
-Some of them are related to the nature of logging and, therefore, cannot be avoided, while some are related to implementation of logging.
-For example, logging inherently comes with a financial cost as developing and maintaining it requires resources, while logging too much could be avoided.
+Some of them are related to the nature of logging and therefore cannot be avoided, while others are related to implementation.
+For example, logging inherently comes with a financial cost, as development and maintenance requires resources, while logging too much could be avoided.
 This paper focuses only on a subset of logging issues called \emph{log smells}.

 To the best of our knowledge, log smells have been defined in two previous works. \citet{li_dlfinder_2019} studied duplicate logging code smells and defined them as \say{surface indication that usually corresponds to a deeper problem in the system}.
 Despite the general nature of the definition, the study does not define log smells in general; instead it focuses on a specific log smell, i.e., log lines having the same text message.
 The other work adopting the term log smell is by \citet{chen_characterizing_2017}.
 They defined log smells as \say{poor design and implementation choices when developing logging code}.
 However, this definition limits log smells in the logging code and does not consider the dual nature of logging.
 In addition to using the term log smell, \citet{chen_characterizing_2017} used the term anti-patterns in logging code to describe \say{recurrent mistakes which may hinder the understanding and maintainability of the logs}.
-Even though the terms smell and anti-pattern are sometimes used interchangeably, they have distinctive meanings.
-Anti-patterns are considered to be common but poor solutions to a design or implementation problem that result in issues, such as smells~\citep{brown_antipatterns_1998}.
+Even though the terms smell and anti-pattern are sometimes used interchangeably, they have distinctive meanings (see Section~\ref{sec:RW_smells}).

 In this paper, we define a log smell as follows: